Node4 Blog | What Is a Cloud Service Provider (CSP)?

 Scalability & Flexibility

-Whether you’re expanding into new markets, launching a new product, or handling fluctuating workloads, CSPs offer the flexibility to adjust your infrastructure quickly and efficiently without the delays or costs associated with traditional data centers.
+Whether you’re expanding into new markets, launching a new product, or handling fluctuating workloads, CSPs offer the flexibility to adjust your infrastructure quickly and efficiently without the delays or costs associated with traditional data centres.

 Disaster Recovery